 SD-101 was one of the first therapies to receive Breakthrough Therapy designation by the FDA in 2013, following the completion of the Phase 2a initial human proof of concept study.
-The FDA and EMA each have also reviewed the Phase 2b study results and are aligned on the design of the current Phase 3 study and the global regulatory pathway forward for SD-101 based on a single Phase 3 registration-directed study.
+The FDA and EMA each have also reviewed the Phase 2b study results.
+Based on the currently available data and communications with FDA and EMA, we believe that the global regulatory pathway forward for SD-101 will require a single Phase 3 registration-directed study.
 The FDA agreed to a rolling NDA in the U.S., which was initiated in the fourth quarter of 2015.
-Following the Phase 2b study, our Paediatric Committee ("PDCO") of the EMA has issued a positive opinion on our Paediatric Investigation Plan ("PIP") for SD-101.
+Following the Phase 2b study, our Paediatric Committee of the EMA has issued a positive opinion on our Paediatric Investigation Plan ("PIP") for SD-101.
 A PIP is part of the EMA approval process and must be accepted prior to a submission of an MAA in the EU.
-Results from the Phase 3 study are anticipated in the second half of 2016 to support marketing applications for SD-101 in the U.S., EU, and other regions.
+Results from the Phase 3 study are anticipated in mid-2016 to support marketing applications for SD-101 in the U.S., EU, and other regions.